evlutz/Operating-Systems/Distributed_Game_of_Life/README.md

 Game boards can be created by ant user, it consists of a grid of 1's and 0's which cannot be more than 40 rows or columns.
 1's represent alive cells and 0's represent deadcells.

-To create a gameboard simply create a text file and create or edit the pre installed grids under the 'Starting_Boards' directory
+To create a gameboard simply create a text file and create or edit the pre installed grids under the `Starting_Boards` directory

 ## Output:
 <p>